inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 You can save and publish your post like any WordPress post.

 Once published (or in preview), you will see the text editor with the content as described above and a dropdown.
-The images will load after selecting from the dropdown.
+The image will load after selecting it from the dropdown.

 ## Overview